consiglionazionaledellericerche/jscontact-tools/README.md

 ### Deserialization of a group of cards

-Deserialization of a JSCardGroup object and the related cards is performed through a custom deserializer dealing with a list of polymorphic objects (i.e. JSCard instances and JSCardGroup instances).
+Deserialization of a CardGroup object and the related cards is performed through a custom deserializer dealing with a list of polymorphic objects (i.e. JSCard instances and CardGroup instances).

 ```
     @Test